flexera-public/policy_templates/cost/google/schedule_instance/README.md

 ## How to Use

 This policy relies on a label with format 'schedule' to stop and start instances based on a schedule.
-The label value defines the schedule with a start hour, stop hour and days of the week.
-The start and stop hour are in 24 hour format, and the days of the week are two character abbreviation for example: mo, tu, we.
+The label value defines the schedule with a start time(start hour and start minute), stop time(stop hour and stop minute), days of the week and timezone.
+The start and stop time are in 24 hour format, and the days of the week are two character abbreviation for example: mo, tu, we.
 See full example below..
 Use a Timezone TZ value to indicate a timezone to stop/start the instance(s)

 ## schedule Label Example

-Since label supports only `-`, `_`, lowercase characters, numbers and International characters, We are replacing `:` with `m` in start and stop time, and ASCII code for special character `/` and `+` in timezone surrounded by `_`.
+Since label supports only `-`, `_`, lowercase characters, numbers and International characters, We are replacing `:` with `m` in start and stop time, and ASCII code for special character `/` and `+` in timezone, surrounded by `_`.

-Start and Stop hours are 24 hour format: for example 8m30-17m15 is start at 8:30am, and stop at 5:15pm.
+Start and Stop time are 24 hour format: for example 8m30-17m15 is start at 8:30am, and stop at 5:15pm.

 Days of the week: su-mo-tu-we-th-fr-sa